 The go-to Sri Lankan street food is a delicious stir-fry made out of leftovers.
 With a rhythmic clatter, the kottu maker deftly wields two large metal cleavers, finely slicing roti flatbread together with meat or vegetables, garlic and spices on a large iron skillet.
-Another favourite roti is pol roti, made with shaved coconut.
+Another favourite roti is the sweet pol roti, made with shaved coconut.
 Eaten for breakfast, it’s perfect with lunu miras and dhal.

-Dhal, or lentil curry, is a staple Sri Lankan side dish, often eaten two or three times a day.
+Dhal, or lentil curry, is a traditional Sri Lankan side dish, often eaten two or three times a day.
 Red lentils are cooked in coconut milk, with onions, piquant green chillies and spices such as cinnamon, cumin, fenugreek and pandan leaves.
 Thinner than its Indian counterpart, with amped up spices, it’s extra tasty when made in a traditional clay pot.